Forklift Safety Tips to Avoid Injuries

 Avoid Hazards

-Forklift operators must have a thorough understanding of the forklift driving environment, as any unseen bumps in the road will cause damage to the truck.
+Forklift operators must thoroughly understand the forklift driving environment, as any unseen bumps in the road will cause damage to the truck.
 Avoid rough ground conditions or loose objects that could result in a loss of control over the machinery.
 When approaching a corner, doorway, entrance, or people, use the horn to warn pedestrians or other forklift operators of the forklift’s location to prevent unwanted collisions.
-Always maintain a safe operating distance from other forklifts and ensure enough space to stop safely.
-For pedestrians, avoid standing or walking under a load, lifting mechanism, or forklift attachment, since loads can fall off and hit someone below.
-Keep hands and feet clear of the forklift mast, which can cause severe damage if it moves.

 Maintain Clear Visibility

-Maintaining good visibility is another critical responsibility for forklift operators.
-Keep forks low to provide good forward visibility.
-Ensure a clear view of the rack when positioning the load and operate the machine in reverse if the load limits the visibility.
 If visibility is low and the ability to see is impaired, pull over and ask for help from a lookout.
 A forklift management platform can help optimum real-time visibility of all equipment, operators, and inventory movement.
 It enables warehouse processes to operate more effectively and safely by combining this visibility with driver safety information and other reportable data.

 Park Forklift at the End of the Day